Signal visualization

 .

-After saving you will get the spectrum of the block signal Pulse Generator:
+After saving, you will receive the block’s signal spectrum.
+Pulse Generator:

-Additional settings of the spectrum of the model signals are available using Spectroanalyser of the graph window.
-To do this:
+Additional settings of the model’s signal spectrum are available using spectrum analyzer graph windows.
+For this:

 |

-Create two models from the blocks Sine Wave and Terminator, and enable recording of signals between them.
-Leave all parameters of the blocks and model settings by default, but for the Sine Wave-1 block increase the frequency (
+Create two models from blocks Sine Wave and Terminator, and turn on the recording there are no signals between them.
+Keep all the values of the block parameters and model settings by default, but for the Sine Wave-1 block, increase the frequency from

 to 2